Istiaque123/Flight-Reservation-System/README.md

-Note: Ensure JDK is added to your system’s PATH.
-For detailed setup, refer to the Java Installation Guide.
+Tip: Ensure JDK is in your PATH.
+See Java Installation Guide for help.

 🎮 Usage

-Launch the Application:Run the program to access the main menu:
+Main Menu:Launch the app to see:
 === Flight Reservation System ===
 1. User Login
 2. Register